aymerick/raymond/README.md

 ### Template Helpers

-You can register a helper on a specific template, and in that case that helper will be only available to that template:
+You can register a helper on a specific template, and in that case that helper will be available to that template only:

 ```go
 tpl := raymond.MustParse("User: {{fullName user.firstName user.lastName}}")